Adonis Stevenson: Stevenson vs. Cloud, Bellew

-The WBC originally ordered Stevenson to face mandatory challenger Tony Bellew, but then allowed him to make a voluntary defense first against Tavoris Cloud, where the winner of the fight must face Bellew at a later date.
+The WBC originally ordered Stevenson to face mandatory challenger Tony Bellew, but was then allowed him to make a voluntary defense first against Tavoris Cloud, where the winner of the fight must face Bellew at a later date.

 The fight against former IBF champion Tavoris Cloud (24–1, 19 KOs) was confirmed on August 12, 2013, to take place on September 28 at the Bell Centre in Montreal, Quebec, on HBO.
 Cloud was entering the fight coming off his first career loss, which came in March 2013 against Bernard Hopkins.
 Stevenson dominated the proceedings, flustering Cloud with quick hands and shocking power.
 The fight ended when Cloud failed to answer the bell for the start of the eighth round.
 Round 7 saw Cloud hurt many times and a cut appearing on his right eye.
 He was also cut on the left eyelid in the opening round.

 Terms were agreed for the fight on July 25, 2013.
 On November 30, Stevenson defended his light heavyweight title against Tony Bellew (20–1–1, 12 KOs) at the Colisée Pepsi.
 Stevenson became the first boxer to stop Bellew winning the fight via TKO.
 In round 6, Stevenson put Bellew down with a left hand, he beat the count and the referee let the fight go on.
 Bellew was then knocked out standing by another pair of left hands before the referee could get in and put a stop to the bout.
 At the time of stoppage, Stevenson was ahead on the scorecards 50–45, 49–46, and 50–45.
 Bellew contemplated moving up to cruiserweight after the loss.
 According to Nielsen Media Research firm, the fight attracted an average of 1.3 million viewers on the HBO network, making it the 5th most watched bout of 2013.